Trail Our Glorious Sampradaya - July 2015

 Notes for Answers:

-It has been a somewhat subdued performance, with the average score reading 7.2.
-Question No. 8 proved to be the toughest one with just 11% correct-answer percentage.
-Eight questions topped the 80%-mark which is exceptional.
+It has been another good performance, with the average score reading 7.88, which is less than the previous month’s.
+Question No. 2 has proved to be the toughest one with just about 27% correct-answers.
+Six have topped the 80%-mark.

 Qn.
 No. Correct answer No. of correct answer % of correct answer